jimhigson/oboe.js/README.md

 # Why I made this

-Early in 2013 I was working on replacing some legacy Flash financial charts with a similar html5/d3 based web application.
+Early in 2013 I was working on complementing some Flash financial charts with a more modern html5/[d3](http://d3js.org) based web application.
-The old charts made requests to the server side to get a very large set of initial data.
-It took a long time to load but once it got going the client-side model was so completely primed that it wouldn't need to request again until the user scrolled waaaay into the past.
+The Flash app started by making http requests for a very large set of initial data.
+It took a long time to load but once it was started the client-side model was so completely primed that it wouldn't need to request again unless the user scrolled **waaaay** into the past.

-People hate waiting on the web so *naturally* I want my html5 app to be *light and nimble* and *load in the merest blink of an eye*.
+People hate waiting on the web so *naturally* I want my html5 app to be **light and nimble** and **load in the merest blink of an eye**.
-So instead of starting with one huge request I set about making lots of smaller ones that are requested just-in-time in response to the user scrolling.
+Instead of starting with one huge request I set about making lots of smaller ones just-in-time as the user moves throughout the data.
-This brought a big improvement in load times but brought with it some new challenges.
+This gave a big improvement in load times but also some new challenges.

 Firstly, with so many small requests there is an increased http overhead.
 Worse, not having a model full of data early means the user is likely to need more quite soon.
 Over the mobile internet, *'quite soon'* might mean